MarcellVokk/bfme-foundation-project/README.md

 <br>
 **And the best part: you can upload your own mods and maps to the workshop too!**

+*Bfme Workshop is the platform used by Online Battle Arena and The All in One Launcher to manage patch syncing.
+Is is publicly available to upload to, and provides easy to use tools for developers to add to their own projects!*

 ## All in One Launcher

 *Developed originaly by Ravo92, now maintained and developed by the Patch 2.22 Team in collaboration with the Bfme Foundation Project*